Halloween and the Hound from…if Not Hell, then Nearby

-Budleigh is our one-year-old rescue dog who, as near as the vet could determine, is a mix of half-terrier and half-some-other-terrier.
+Budleigh is our young rescue dog who, as near as the vet could determine, is half terrier and half some other terrier.
 Despite Budleigh’s early life on the streets boosting cars and running numbers for the Mob, he’s very social and well adjusted.

-But he has no intention of being put in a costume without first clearing it with our nine-year-old, baseline model, bell-curve dog, Brisby.
+But he has no intention of being put in a costume without first clearing it with our 10-year-old, baseline model, bell-curve dog, Brisby.